coriell-research/TEDEdb-app/about.md

 The differential expression tab enables the exploration of individual experiment-level DE results as volcano or MA plots.
 The user can select features (genes, TEs, or both) and create volcano plots of the differential expression results for any contrast.
-Users can adjsut the FDR cutoff and logFC thresholds used in the plots.
+Users can adjust the FDR cutoff and logFC thresholds used in the plots.
 A table of differential expression results for the selected contrast is displayed below the plots.